-Additional Conditions applicable to consent holders on 'private land'
+Additional Conditions Applicable to Consent Holders on 'Private Land'

-Consent holders trading on private land must be able to provide permission from the land owner that they have consent to trade from the site on the request of an authorised officer of the Council.
+Consent holders trading on private land must be able to provide permission from the land owner that they have consent to trade from the site on the request of an Authorised Officer of the Council.

-The Council may revoke this Consent at any time.
+The Council may revoke this consent at any time.

-Breach of any one or more of the above conditions or otherwise relating to his/her trade may render the Consent holder liable to revocation of this Consent.
+Breach of any one or more of the above conditions or otherwise relating to their trade may render the consent holder liable to revocation of this consent.

-Please note that any Street Trading Consent issued as a result of this application is issued to the named applicant and no other person.
-When the applicant ceases to trade he or she must inform the Council's Market Services with immediate effect.
+Please note that any street trading consent issued as a result of this application is issued to the named applicant and no other person.
+When the applicant ceases to trade, they must inform the Council's Markets Service with immediate effect.